quintans/goSQL/README.md

 This is useful if we would like to do aditional logic, when building the array.
 The responsability of building the result is delegated to the receiving function.
+[Union](#union) has an example of result processing.

+There is another query function named `ListFlatTreeOf` with the same behaviour as `ListFlatTree` but returns a collection.

 #### ListTreeOf

-Executes a query and transform the results to the struct type.
+Executes a query and transform the results into a tree with the head with the passed struct type.
-It matches the alias with struct property name, building a struct tree.
+It matches the result column alias with the struct field name, building a struct tree.

-When creating the result, previouly fetched entities will be reused creating this way a tree of related entities.

-Receives a template instance and returns a collection of structs.
+When creating the result, previouly fetched entities will be searched and reused if found.
+A search in a hash collection is faster than search in a slice and that is why a hash that implements the `collection.Collection`interface is returned instead of the classic slice.
+For a struct to be used in a  hash, the struct must implement the `toolkit.Hasher` interface, as is the case of `Book`.

 ```go
 publishers, _ := store.Query(PUBLISHER).